 Walk into any modern office today and you will find lots of open space, possibly a games room, chill out zones, break out zones and even swings.
 You might think….swings?….in an office?… that’s crazy!
 BUT, when you think of some of the top performing companies in the world, like Facebook, Google, Apple, the spaces they use to create some of the planet’s best loved products, will feature things like swings, slides and hammocks.

 In previous years, businesses may have focused more on ‘kitting out’ one main meeting room or board room with technology, sometimes in the name of innovation but often to impress potential clients or because the CEO just said so.
-These board rooms were often quite dull with functionalty put before creativity, atmosphere and ambience.
+These board rooms were often quite dull with functionality put before creativity, atmosphere and ambience.

-Today, businesses are focussing a lot on fostering a culture of creativity and innovation by introducing smaller areas dedicated to brainstorming and getting new ideas off the ground.
+Today, businesses are focusing a lot on fostering a culture of creativity and innovation by introducing smaller areas dedicated to brainstorming and getting new ideas off the ground.
 These spaces are known as huddle rooms or huddle spaces.

 A huddle room is a small meeting space that is carefully designed to encourage people to meet with ease to discuss ideas and collaborate on content.
 These rooms are usually suited for up to 5 people and are equipped with audio, video and display technology.